gkullio/N1-Console-Demo/readme.md

-# This is designed to deploy 6 NGINX instances
+# NGINX One Console Demo Deployment with Terraform and Docker Compose

-# (3 NGINX Plus and 3 NGINX OSS) into Microsoft Azure using Terraform and Docker Compose.
+## This is designed to deploy 6 NGINX instances.
+(3 NGINX Plus and 3 NGINX OSS) into Microsoft Azure

 ## In order to use this demo, you need to perform the following steps: